SegmentationBLWX/sssegmentation/docs/GetStarted.md

 **2.Install Requirements**

-You can run the following commands to install the necessary requirements,
+**2.1 Basic Requirements (Necessary)**

+To set up the essential prerequisites for running SSSegmentation, execute the following commands,

 ```sh
 pip install -r requirements.txt
 ```

+This command will automatically install the following packages,

+- `chainercv`: set in requirements/evaluate.txt,
+- `cityscapesscripts`: set in requirements/evaluate.txt,
+- `pycocotools`: set in requirements/evaluate.txt,
+- `pillow`: set in requirements/io.txt,
+- `pandas`: set in requirements/io.txt,
+- `opencv-python`: set in requirements/io.txt,
+- `numpy`: set in requirements/science.txt,
+- `scipy`: set in requirements/science.txt,
+- `tqdm`: set in requirements/terminal.txt,
+- `argparse`: set in requirements/terminal.txt,
+- `cython`: set in requirements/misc.txt.

+**2.2 Pytorch and Torchvision (Necessary)**

+If you intend to utilize SSSegmentation, it is imperative to install PyTorch and torchvision.
-For pytorch and torchvision, we recommend you to follow the [official instructions](https://pytorch.org/get-started/previous-versions/), *e.g.*,
+We recommend you to follow the [official instructions](https://pytorch.org/get-started/previous-versions/) to install them, *e.g.*,

 ```sh
 # CUDA 11.0